describo/describo.github.io/src/docs/guide/vocabulary.md

 description so others know what this class stands for.

 The definition can be `override` or `inherit`.
-If you wish to have a tightly controlled set of properties for a given class, then set this to `inherit` and the define the exact properties you wish on the Properties tab.
+If you wish to have a tightly controlled set of properties for a given class, then set this to `override` and then define the exact properties you wish on the Properties tab.
+If you leave it at `inherit`, Describo will load all of the properties up the class hierarchy back to Thing.

-Finally, you can specify the parent class hierarchy.
+Finally, you can specify the parent class hierarchy, and specifically, you can specify multiple parent classes.

 <ImageComponent src="/images/guide-vocabulary/vocab3.webp"></ImageComponent>